ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 ### With a local IPFS node

-If you have a local IPFS node, e.g. [Kubo](https://docs.ipfs.tech/install/command-line/) or [IPFS Desktop](https://docs.ipfs.io/install/ipfs-desktop/), installed you can use the IPFS gateway exposed by your local node and looks as follows: http://bafybeihwj3n7fgccypsiisijwuklg3souaoiqs7yosk5k5lc6ngnhnmnu4.ipfs.localhost:8080/ Note that it will only work if you are running an IPFS node with the gateway listening on port 8080)
+If you have a local IPFS node installed, e.g. [Kubo](https://docs.ipfs.tech/install/command-line/) or [IPFS Desktop](https://docs.ipfs.io/install/ipfs-desktop/), then you can use the IPFS gateway exposed by your local node.
+It looks as follows: http://bafybeihwj3n7fgccypsiisijwuklg3souaoiqs7yosk5k5lc6ngnhnmnu4.ipfs.localhost:8080/

+Note that it will only work if you are running an IPFS node with the gateway listening on port 8080)

 When you open this URL, the local IPFS node will handle content routing (finding providers for the CID), fetching the content, and verification.